Diabetes in Dogs

 Canine diabetes results from malfunctioning of the endocrine glands.
 There are two types of diabetes in dogs: Diabetes insipidus and Diabetes mellitus.
 Diabetes insipidus stems from an inability of the kidneys to conserve water.

 All this urinating leads to dehydration causing the pet to be very thirsty and constantly at his water bowl.
-This is the body's way of trying to flush the excess sugar out with the urine.
+This is his body's way of flushing the excess sugar out with the urine.

-They may start having accidents in the house around the onset of the disease.
-Other signs of canine diabetes include:
+Your dog may start having accidents in the house around the onset of the disease.
+Other more advanced signs of dog diabetes include:

 • Lethargy

-Heart problems and circulatory problems can also be the result of the disease.
+Heart problems and circulatory problems can also be the result of the diabetes.
 Tragically, if left untreated, diabetes can eventually result in a dog’s loss of life.

-However, with careful management of diabetes, your pet can lead a normal, healthy life.
+However, with careful management of diabetes, your pet can lead a normal, healthier life.

-Diabetes in dogs is considered a disease that is based on genetics.
+Diabetes in dogs is considered a disease that may be based on genetics.
 The pancreas doesn’t secrete the proper amount of insulin needed to use the glucose that the body produces.
 There is no exact cause that is linked to canine diabetes.

 However, there are some markers that might determine how likely your dog is to get diabetes.
 For example: